 You may also take on greater responsibilities in another part of an organisation, such as:

 You may move in a more strategic business direction, either within the company or with a management consultancy firm.
-Once you have a significant amount of experience, you may choose to work as a self-contractor.
-Up-to-date information on career moves and areas of development is available from the BCS (The Chartered Institute for IT).
+Once you have a significant amount of experience, you may choose to work as a self-employed contractor.